 Old City Java + Wild Love Bakehouse

-Vibe – Established in 1991 - that’s 30 years y’all!) - Old City Java has a cozy old-world feel to it.
+Vibe – Established in 1991 - that’s over 30 years y’all!) - Old City Java has a cozy old-world feel to it.
 With warm wood tones and old brick, this local favorite really captures the historic feel of one of Knoxville’s oldest neighborhoods.
 Their sister coffee shop and bakery Wild Love Bakehouse is in Happy Holler and is almost the opposite.
 It’s open and airy with lots of natural light, modern without feeling cold.
 There’s a big glass wall that gives guests a peek into the kitchen to watch the pastry team hard at work.
 Pastries from Wild Love are served at both locations – and this would be a good time to mention that WLB was dubbed “Best Bakehouse in America” by AFAR Magazine.

 Roast – Both cafes offer a full espresso menu in addition to rotating single-origin coffees from Counter Culture Coffee out of Durham, North Carolina.